joelwegman/reversi/README.md

 # Reversi
 This is a simple project I'm using to learn Kotlin and a few other technologies.
+It's a work in progress, and since it's my first Kotlin project it's likely to not be the most canonical Kotlin style yet.
+PRs are welcome.

 ## Build/run instructions
-Run this command:
-   `./gradlew -t jsRun`

-It should build and open a new browser window.
+`./gradlew jsRun` should build and open the project in a new browser tab.
+`./gradlew -t jsRun` should do the same, rebuilding/reloading as changes are made.

 ## Tests
 I ran through the steps outlined in https://kotlinlang.org/docs/js-running-tests.html,